⚕️ This is a health information article. It does not replace advice from your doctor, obstetrician, or midwife. View sources

 Oral Health During Pregnancy

-Pregnancy can increase the risk of gum inflammation.
-Cardamom has natural antimicrobial properties and has been used in Ayurvedic medicine for oral hygiene for centuries.
-Chewing a pod after meals freshens breath and may reduce oral bacteria — both useful when pregnancy nausea makes brushing uncomfortable.
+Pregnancy hormones increase the risk of gum inflammation (pregnancy gingivitis).
+Cardamom has natural antimicrobial properties and has been used in Ayurvedic oral hygiene for centuries.
+Chewing a pod after meals freshens breath and may reduce oral bacteria — particularly useful when pregnancy nausea makes brushing uncomfortable.

 Source: Ayurvedic Pharmacopoeia of India